 In your aquarium, the pH is determined by the alkalinity and carbon dioxide (CO2) levels in the water.
 Carbon dioxide forms carbonic acid in water.
 Alkalinity is the bicarbonate and carbonate concentration in the water.
 Seawater contains about 125 ppm alkalinity.
 Marine salt alkalinity levels can range from 125 to 180 ppm, or even higher.
-Under ideal conditions the balance of alkalinity and dissolved carbon dioxide bring the pH to an average of 8.1.
+Under ideal conditions, the balance of alkalinity and dissolved carbon dioxide bring the pH to an average of 8.1 - 8.3.

 Alkalinity and Low pH

 If your pH is too low, the first thing to check is the alkalinity level.
-Coral calcification will use up some the carbonates and lower alkalinity.
-If it is out of range, use a pH buffer to bring the alkalinity level up.
-It may take several doses and several days to raise and stabilize the pH.
-If this does not work, adding more buffer won’t help.
-Something else is keeping the pH low.
+Coral calcification will use up some of the carbonates and lower alkalinity.
+If it is out of range, use an alkalinity additive to bring the alkalinity level up.
+It may take several doses and several days to raise alkalinity and stabilize the pH.
+If the alkalinity is within ideal range and your pH does not stabilize where you want it, something else is keeping the pH low.

 Excess Carbon Dioxide

-You’ve probably seen the commercials for foam insulation and new energy-efficient windows.
-Everybody is looking for energy savings.
-But there’s a hidden downside to a tightly-sealed home.
-Scientists are discovering indoor CO2 levels are climbing to unhealthy levels.
-This means your protein skimmer is probably pumping CO2-rich air into your tank and helping to lower pH.
-The continuous injection of carbon dioxide could be the cause of low pH.
-But the CO2 could simply be a build-up caused by inadequate aeration of the aquarium.
-Here’s a cool test to find out what the cause really is.
+With energy-efficient insulation in our homes, scientists are discovering indoor CO2 levels are climbing to unhealthy levels because our homes are effectively sealed off from air exchange.
+In these situations, your protein skimmer is probably pumping CO2-rich air into your tank and helping to lower pH.
+The continuous injection of CO2-laden air like this could be the cause of your low pH.
+Alternatively, the CO2 build-up in your tank could simply be caused by inadequate aeration of the aquarium.

 A. Outside Air Test